 - Follow PMS 936 naming conventions when creating or modifying incident folders and data.

-- Secure information and data through the SITL to create/edit the incident dataset.
+- Secure information and data under the supervision of the SITL to create/edit the incident dataset.

-- Work with a variety of spatial data types (raster and vector) from multiple sources and in a variety of formats, such as services, geodatabases, and shapefiles.
+- Work with a variety of spatial data types (raster and vector) from multiple sources and in a variety of formats, such as services, geodatabases (GDBs), and shapefiles.